Giffgaff help, issues and complaints

 - Check the service status – You should use the 'Help>check network coverage' area on the giffgaff website.
 Not only will this show you if the postcode you're interested in is covered by giffgaff, it will also show you the state of the network at that time.
 This includes both voice, data and text statuses

 - Are you in credit? – With giffgaff this isn't a problem unless you're overseas.
 For phone credits, giffgaff uses what it calls 'goodybags'.
-These are basically packages of unlimited local and international calls and unlimited.
-Each goodybag is data capped though.
-So, the out of credit problem should not arise
+Credit is required for standard goodybags you can log into your account to check your credit situation and top up if necessary

 Solving text and data problems